 1. Provide safety and security:

-Insurance provides financial support and reduce uncertainties in business and human life.
+Financial support and reduced uncertainties in business and human life are provided for by Insurance.
 It provides safety and security against particular event.
 There is always a fear of sudden loss.
 Insurance provides a cover against any sudden loss.
 For example, in case of life insurance financial assistance is provided to the family of the insured on his death.
 In case of others insurance security is provided against the loss due to Fire, Marine/Goods in Transit, Personal Accidents, Accidental Damage and loss, Burglary/Theft etc.

 2. Spreading of risk: